Henry II of England: Historiography

 Twentieth-century historians challenged many of these conclusions.
-In the 1950s Jacques Boussard and John Jolliffe, among others, examined the nature of Henry's "empire"; French scholars in particular analysed the mechanics of how royal power functioned during this period.
+In the 1950s Jacques Boussard and John Jolliffe, among others, examined the nature of Henry's empire; French scholars in particular analysed the mechanics of how royal power functioned during this period.
 The Anglocentric aspects of many histories of Henry were challenged from the 1980s onwards, with efforts made to bring together British and French historical analysis of the period.
 More detailed study of the written records left by Henry has cast doubt on some earlier interpretations: Robert Eyton's ground-breaking 1878 work tracing Henry's itinerary through deductions from the pipe rolls, for example, has been criticised as being too uncertain a way of determining location or court attendance.
 Although many more of Henry's royal charters have been identified, the task of interpreting these records, the financial information in the pipe rolls and wider economic data from the reign is understood to be more challenging than once thought.
-Significant gaps in historical analysis of Henry remain, especially the nature of his rule in Anjou and the south of France.

-Nevertheless, Henry has generally found praise among 20th-century popular historians.
-The Canadian-American historian and medievalist Norman Cantor called Henry a "remarkable man, undoubtedly the greatest of all Medieval English kings."
-Winston Churchill credited Henry with vision and ability as England’s first great lawgiver, having left a uniquely deep mark upon English institutions, whose instinct for government and law sired the English Common Law which stands as his greatest achievement.
+Considerable gaps in historical analysis of Henry remain, especially the nature of his rule in Anjou and the south of France.
+Nevertheless, 20th-century historians have generally praised Henry.
+The Canadian-American historian and medievalist Norman Cantor called Henry a "remarkable man, undoubtedly the greatest of all Medieval English kings".
+An extensive biography by W. L. Warren attributes Henry with a genius for efficient government.